opensearch-project/documentation-website/_benchmark/metrics/metric-records.md

 ## environment

 The environment describes the origin of a metric record.
-This is defined when initially [configuring]({{site.url}}{{site.baseurl}}/benchmark/configuring-benchmark) OpenSearch Benchmark.
-You can use seperate environments for different Benchmarks, but store the metric records in the same index.
+This is defined when initially [configuring]({{site.url}}{{site.baseurl}}/benchmark/configuring-benchmark/) OpenSearch Benchmark.
+You can use separate environments for different Benchmarks, but store the metric records in the same index.

 ## workload, test_procedure, provision-config-instance